chez14/chez14/README.md

 ## Hello, Hai, 你好, こんにちは！

 I’m Chris, a software engineer in ~~Bandung~~ Area.
-Welcome to my GitHub Profile where usually I mainly use this account to contribute to report bugs, sight-seeing, starring project, and seeing my colegues' new dungeon.
+Welcome to my GitHub Profile where I mainly use this account to contribute to report bugs, sight-seeing, starring project, and seeing my colegues' new dungeon.

 Most of my code now resides on GitLab, where I can just integrate GitLab's CI/CD stuff on there.
-Here's the links:
+Here's the link:
 - GitLab → https://gitlab.com/chez14

 I also write blogs!